-However, this does not provide a response to cases in which individuals are mistaken about values (this is Lazenby's fourth category), which may arise as a result of adaptive preferences or other epistemic error.9 Whilst many adaptive preferences are restricted in scope, some involve individuals having 'a near-completely distorted worldview' (which Serene Khader (2013, p.
+However, this does not provide a response to cases in which individuals are mistaken about values (this is Lazenby's fourth category), which may arise as a result of adaptive preferences or other epistemic error.
+Whilst many adaptive preferences are restricted in scope, some involve individuals having 'a near-completely distorted worldview' (which Serene Khader (2013, p.
 311) calls 'paradigmatic adaptive preferences').
-That is, an individuals' adaptation to mistreatment and oppression is sufficiently thoroughgoing that their adaptive preferences cohere with their more general conception of the good.10 For example, a disabled individual may internalise a complete set of ableist norms about disabled individuals' capacities, such that they do not consider their lack of opportunities for meaningful work, education, and leisure to disadvantage them.
+That is, an individuals' adaptation to mistreatment and oppression is sufficiently thoroughgoing that their adaptive preferences cohere with their more general conception of the good.
+For example, a disabled individuals' capacities, such that they do not consider their lack of opportunities for meaningful work, education, and leisure to disadvantage them.
 Although such paradigmatic adaptive preferences are less common than often supposed (Begon 2015, 2020; Khader, 2011), such cases do exist and would not be eliminated by idealisation.
 I will return to this case in §7.